 Norinco AR15 or S&W Sport: $600

 Shotshell holders: $60 – $300

 2 AR mag pouches: $80

-At minimum, it’s like $1700 to fully gear up.
+At minimum, it’s about $1600 to fully gear up.
 It will be cheaper if you already have some of the firearms or gear.

 I had a heck of a time sourcing 3 gun gear, so I thought I’d document where I found things along the way.

 Brownells | US | ships to Canada and has a huge inventory.
 Crappy exchange rate between CDN and USD right now.

 MD Gardner | Port Coquitlam, BC | Big focus on competition gear.
 Lots of Double Alpha (AA), Blade Tech, timers, mag wells.

 CTC Supplies | Vancouver, BC | More tactical parts, good selection of shot shell carriers, lots of Magpul, AR mags, AR-parts,